karlo-babic/agent-tournament/README.md

 2. Kill all enemy agents.
 3. The game ends in a tie if the maximum time limit is reached.

+## Core Game Mechanics

+-   **Health (HP):** Agents start with 3 HP and are eliminated when their HP reaches 0.
+Each bullet hit deals 1 damage.
+-   **Ammunition:** Agents start with 5 bullets.
+Firing a shot consumes one bullet.
+-   **Healing & Resupply:** When an agent is within a 3-tile radius of its own flag's original spawn point, it will regain 1 HP and 1 ammo periodically.
+This allows agents to retreat, recover, and re-engage.

 ## The `Agent` Class

 You will be implementing your logic within the `Agent` class in a file named `agent.py`.
 It has the following methods: